The Time Machine: Plot

 The Time Machine was reprinted in Two Complete Science-Adventure Books in 1951.

-A Victorian Englishman, identified only as the Time Traveller, tells his weekly dinner guests that he has experimental verification of a machine that can travel through time.
-He shows them what he says is a small model, and they watch it disappear.
-He says he has a big machine nearly finished in his laboratory, in which a person could travel through time.
+In 1895, a Victorian Englishman, identified only as the Time Traveller, tells his weekly dinner guests that he has an experimental verification of a machine that can travel through time.
+He shows them a small model, and they watch it disappear.
+He claims to have a full-scale machine nearly finished in his laboratory, in which a person could travel through time.
 At dinner the following week, a weary, bedraggled Traveller recounts to his guests what he experienced on his journey to the future.

 In the new narrative, the Time Traveller goes into the future, observing things moving in quick motion around him.
-He sees his house disappear and turn into a lush garden.
+His house disappears and turns into a lush garden.
 The Traveller stops in A.D.
 802,701, and meets the Eloi, a society of small, childlike humanoids.
-They live in small communities within large and futuristic yet deteriorating buildings, and adhere to a fruit-based diet.
-His efforts to communicate with them are hampered by their lack of curiosity or discipline.
-They appear happy and carefree but fear the dark, particularly moonless nights.
-They give no response to nocturnal disappearances, possibly because they are so afraid of them.
-After exploring the area around the Eloi's residences, the Traveller reaches the top of a hill overlooking what was once London and finds the ruins of what once was a metropolis.
-He concludes that the entire planet became a garden, with little trace of human society or engineering from the hundreds of thousands of years prior, and that communism has at last been achieved.
-He also theorizes that intelligence springs from necessity; with no real challenges facing the Eloi, they have lost the spirit, intelligence, and physical fitness of humanity at its peak.
+They live in small communities within large and futuristic yet deteriorating buildings and adhere to a fruit-based diet.
+Efforts to communicate are hampered by their lacking curiosity or discipline.
+The Eloi appear happy and carefree but fear the dark, particularly moonless nights, and also the empty wells dotting the landscape.
+Contagious diseases, weeds, and fungi have been eliminated alongside apparently all birds and land animals.
+Most of human society and engineering have disappeared, replaced by a culture without possessions, family structures, or economy, leading the Traveller to conclude that communism has been achieved at last.
+He also theorizes that intelligence springs from necessity; with no real challenges facing the Eloi, they have devolved into weak and naïve creatures with no understanding of the world around them.